naemon/naemon-core/.vscode/README.md

 This documentation will most likely also work flowlesly on new or older versions of Ubuntu and Fedora.

+In addition it is possible to develop on a Windows system using WSL2 ([Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install))

 ## Reqirements
 - [Visual Studio Code](https://code.visualstudio.com/)
   - [C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)